Thank you for reading our post, please rate this article at the end.

 Internet

 The Internet is by far the toughest part of full-time remote work.
 See, you can rely on a Park’s internet connections.
-Most suck, and park managers know little to nothing about how to operate them.
+Most suck, and park managers know little to nothing about operating them.

 It’s frustrating to drive for miles on end to a park, only to find the park doesn’t have coverage as you had hoped for.
 While satellite-based internet can solve the issue, the latency in data transmission means you can’t perform some tasks, such as video conferencing or Skype.
 Expect constant frustration.

 I recommend getting a mix of unlimited data plans.
-For example, I’ve Verizon, AT&T, Sprint, Karma Wifi, and FreedomPop, and I usually switch when needed.
+For example, I have Verizon, AT&T, Sprint, Karma Wifi, and FreedomPop, and I usually switch when needed.

 I also have an iOS app, Call Coverage.
 It does a great job of informing where there’s supposed to be coverage of major carriers.